 Figures~\ref{fig:EuroTal} and~\ref{fig:GadLead} summarize principal results of our study obtained for the $\pi11/2^-$ configurations in odd-$Z$ nuclei and $\nu13/2^+$ configurations in odd-$N$ nuclei~\cite{supp-EuroTal}.
-Across the entire set of nuclei studied here, the corresponding two deformed single-particle states are characterized by the Nilsson labels~\footnote{We determine the Nilsson label of a given self-consistent single-particle state by finding the largest amplitude of its expansion onto the deformed axial harmonic-oscillator basis~ \cite{(Dob00d)}.} [505]11/2 and [606]13/2, respectively.
+Across the entire set of nuclei studied here, the corresponding two deformed single-particle states are characterized by the Nilsson labels~\footnote{We determined the Nilsson label of a given self-consistent single-particle state by finding the largest amplitude of its expansion onto the deformed axial harmonic-oscillator basis~ \cite{(Dob00d)}.} [505]11/2 and [606]13/2, respectively.
 Within the studied proton and neutron shell, with increasing numbers of protons or neutrons, the occupation numbers of states [505]11/2 and [606]13/2 are swept between zero and one.
-This allows us to perform a unique analysis of the polarization properties of these two states in function of the numbers of particle.
+This allows us to gain a unique insight into the polarization properties of these two states in the function of the numbers of particles.

 The electric quadrupole moments $Q$, shown in Figs.~\ref{fig:EuroTal}(c) and \ref{fig:GadLead}(c), present clear patterns of the particle-number dependence, which has approximately a parabolic shape both on the prolate and oblate side.
 Small values of $Q$ obtained near closed shells follow the well-known scheme dictated by the deformation-splitting of spherical orbitals.
 Indeed, there the high-$\Omega$ magnetic substates have the highest (lowest) energies on the prolate (oblate) side, and thus one obtains prolate (oblate) shapes when these orbitals are occupied by holes (particles).
 What is much less obvious, and what is very clearly born out in our results, is the fact that the same signs of the quadrupole moments are obtained when the configurations are followed away from the closed shells.
 This has very important consequences, namely, a configuration that begins as a hole (particle) state at the lower end of the particle numbers, somewhere between the magic numbers {\em must} change the sign of the quadrupole moment.
 This is so because at the higher end, it terminates as a particle (hole) state.
 This rule is strictly obeyed in all our results, even if in the middle of the shell the blocked quasiparticles can be below or above the Fermi surface.